Ashwin7mak/qbui/ui/reuse/client/src/components/keyboardShortcuts/keyboardShortcutsReadme.md

-## ReKeyboardShortcuts
+## KeyboardShortcuts

 ### Description

-The ReKeyboardShortcuts component allows you to quickly add keyboard shortcuts to your app.
+The KeyboardShortcuts component allows you to quickly add keyboard shortcuts to your app.

 The motivation behind setting up keyboard shortcuts was twofold: